dimmyvi/tigress-requirements/draft-tigress-requirements.md

 A number of existing solutions / protocols have been reviewed in order to be used for secure credential transfer based on the requirements: GSS-API, Kerberos, AWS S3, email, Signal.
 None of the existing protocols comply with the requirements; the effort of modifying the existing protocols has been accessed to be significantly higher than introducing a new solution to solve this problem.

-## Arbitrary Messaging Channel (Email / What’s App / SMS / Signal / etc.)
+## Arbitrary Messaging Channel (Email / WhatsApp / SMS / Signal / etc.)

 The Provisioning Information MAY be sent from Sender to Receiver over an arbitrary messaging channel, but that would not provide a good user experience.
 Users MAY need to copy and paste the Provisioning Information, or need a special application to handle some new file type.
 This violates [Req-SmoothUX].
 If multiple round trips were required the user would need to manually managing multiple payloads of Provisioning Information.
 This would be very hard for anyone non technical and greatly limit adoption.
 This violates [Req-NontechnicalUX].